NateEaton/my-pt-pwa/README.md

 - **[Material Icons](https://fonts.google.com/icons)** - Icon library

 ### Development
-This app was developed with assistance from **Claude** (Anthropic AI) for code generation, architecture decisions, and problem-solving.
-All code has been reviewed, tested, and modified to meet the specific requirements of this application.
+This project was developed with assistance from AI tools including **Claude**, **AI Studio** (Google) and **ChatGPT** (OpenAI) following best practices in modern web development.
+The underlying concept, architecture decisions, implementation and testing were performed by the developer.

 ### Inspiration
 Created to support individuals undergoing physical therapy who need a simple, reliable way to track their home exercise programs without sacrificing privacy or requiring internet connectivity.